Your money system has two jobs. Most people only have one working.

 How I started seeing money as a system

-I've always looked for the structure underneath things, how the pieces connect, and what happens to the whole when one part changes.
-I thought everyone did this, but apparently not.
+I naturally think in systems and I realized systems thinking applies to business finances too.
+I've always looked for the structure underneath things, how the pieces connect, and what happens to the whole when one part changes and now this shows up in how I approach money.

-• How are the elements connected (automatic sync or manual entry)?
+How are the elements connected (automatic sync or manual entry)?

-• What is this setup designed to do, and is it actually doing it (calm, or actually chaos)?
+What is this setup designed to do, and is it actually doing it (calm, or actually chaos)?

 A money system has two jobs.

-• The second is to direct the future: planning ahead, catching problems before they become crises, knowing what's coming so you can proactively make decisions.
+The second is to direct the future: planning ahead, catching problems before they become crises, knowing what's coming so you can proactively make decisions.

 Most people have one side working, usually some version of tracking, and the forward-looking half is missing or incomplete.